openprocurement/openprocurement.api/docs/source/upload.rst

 Documents Uploading
 ===================

-All of the document uploading API endpoints follows the same set of rules.
+All of the document uploading API endpoints follow the same set of rules.

 Content-Type: multipart/form-data
 ---------------------------------